BASIC COURSES: Open to ALL students for elective credit (NO military service required)

 MIL SCI 3192, Leadership Practicum-- 4-6 hrs.

-Cadet Leader Course (CLC), a five-week summer program at Fort Knox, Kentucky, designed to provide leadership development and opportunities for students participating in the Advanced Course.
+ROTC Advanced Camp, a five-week summer program at Fort Knox, Kentucky, designed to provide leadership development and opportunities for students participating in the Advanced Course.
+Successful completion of Advanced Camp is required in order to commission as an Army officer.
 Prerequisite(s): departmental approval.
 (Offered Summer)

 MS IV Level Classes (Senior)